daniel-sh-au/011_UFOs/README.md

 1. Upon entering the webpage, locate the Filter Search area of the webpage (See the below image in the red box).
 Observe that each filter has a corresponding input box.
 ![webpage01.png](https://github.com/daniel-sh-au/UofT_DataBC_Module011_UFOs/blob/main/static/images/webpage01.png)

-2. In the corresponding input box, type in the date, city, state, country, or/and shape to be filtered.
+2. In the corresponding input box, type in the date, city, state, country, and/or shape to be filtered.
 Once entered, press the *enter* key on the keyboard or *left-click* outside the current input box to show the results.
 Note that multiple filters can be used to filter out UFO sightings.
-Three different filters are shown in the image below, each indicated by a different colour.
+Three different filters, seperated by colour, are shown in the image below.
 ![webpage02.png](https://github.com/daniel-sh-au/UofT_DataBC_Module011_UFOs/blob/main/static/images/webpage02.png)

 ## Summary